 During the Depression and subsequent war years, Club membership dwindled until a committee was formed under the leadership of John M. Golden for the express purpose of reorganizing and rebuilding membership.
 Mr. Golden guided Club affairs for nearly thirty-six years until his retirement in 1974.
 His portrait and the portraits of nearly all of our Past Presidents are proudly on display today in our Club facilities at 1533 State Street.

 The heartfelt virtues of the original members are very much alive today.
 We constantly open our collective hearts and Club facilities to worthy and charitable causes: Red Cross Blood Drives; Connecticut Hospice events; the Irish History Round Table; the St. Patrick’s Day Parade Committee; Ancient Order of Hibernians and meetings on the Irish Immigration Reform Movement.
 Many members and several Officers are deeply involved in the Connecticut Special Olympics Committee.
 The Knights of St. Patrick were proud volunteers at the spectacular 1995 World Games in New Haven.

 Here, then, is an organization which for 136 years has followed the urging of C.T.
 Driscoll, Esq., at the first Dinner in 1878: “Let each of us do something to reflect credit and add to the sum total of the glory of the Irish race.”

 Past President and Club Historian

 The Knights of St. Patrick has over 200 members and welcomes new members.
-Irish and non-Irish are welcome to join the Knights of St. Patrick!
+Irish and non-Irish are encouraged and welcome to join the Knights of St. Patrick!